Wide-eyed, I peered out the window from the back seat.

 When researching our trip to Italy, I kept reading that staying in Trastevere was the best option.
 Now that we’ve visited, I tend to agree with all of those who feel that way!
 Staying in Trastevere was definitely ideal.
 The neighborhood itself had an understated allure.
 It has a distinct Bohemian flair.
 Its terracotta and pale yellow buildings, greenery bursting from flowerpots, and laundry dangling from the windows all add to my fond memories of Trastevere.
 While we didn’t fully escape the barrage of selfie-stick salesmen, it was definitely an improvement over the more crowded spaces near the tourist spots.
 However, you could easily walk from the B&B to all of the popular sites, including the Colosseum, the Pantheon, and Vatican City.
 The Trastevere neighborhood is very appealing for its bustling nightlife with great bars and restaurants, and the impressive Basilica di Santa Maria.

-We wouldn’t hesitate to stay again at B&B Zen Trastevere or B&B Zoe Trastevere, and we highly recommend it to anyone visiting Rome.
+We wouldn’t hesitate to stay again at B&B Zen Trastevere, and be sure to check out more reviews from trusted travellers.

 Zen & Zoe Trastevere